 A king who had come to the Himalayas to hunt heard their sweet voices and snuck up silently to watch them.
-He immediately fell in love with the Bodhisatta’s wife and shot the Bodhisatta with a poisoned arrow so he could have her for himself.
-He fell unconscious with blood oozing out of the wound and his wife, assuming he was dead, cried out in agony.
+He immediately fell in love with the Bodhisatta’s wife and shot the Bodhisatta with a poison arrow so he could have her for himself.
+He fell unconscious with blood oozing out of the wound, and his wife, assuming he was dead, cried out in agony.

-His wife fell at Indra’s feet in praise and Indra told them they should not come down the mountain to the realm of man, and they forever after followed his advice.
+His wife fell at Indra’s feet in praise, and Indra told them they should not come down the mountain to the realm of man again, and they forever after followed his advice.

 In the Lifetime of the Buddha

 The Bodhisatta’s kinnara wife was an earlier birth of the Buddha’s wife.
 One time after reaching enlightenment, the Buddha returned home to visit his family.
-His father praised the Buddha’s wife, saying that while the Buddha was gone she had refused all gifts sent by other kings and remained good and faithful at heart.
-The Buddha said this was no surprise because even in the past when she was born an animal she was completely devoted, and then he told this story to explain.
+His father praised the Buddha’s wife, saying that while the Buddha was gone, she had refused all gifts sent by other kings and remained good and faithful at heart.
+The Buddha said this was no surprise because even in the past when she was born as an animal, she was completely devoted.
+Then he told this story to explain.